knobs-dev/indid-documentation/getting-started/indidAPIDetails.md

 Through this API it is possible to interact with Indid service without the usage of the SDK but dealing directly with the endpoints of the backend.

-The base URL to send all API requests is https://api.dev.indid.io.
-HTTPS is required for all API requests.

-The Indid API follows RESTful conventions and all the operations are performed via `GET` and `POST` requests.
-Request and response bodies are encoded as JSON.

 To use all the features and, thus, enjoy the full experience of the Indid service, it is necessary to sign up for a subscription with KNOBS, which will give to the user access to all the calls exposed by the API, through the distribution of Compute Units (CU).

 ## Compute Units